l-snq/tau/thoughts.md

 2. Insert all list box rows at beginning of launch, then remove all and only return 10 at a time, and clear them every time you do a search change.

-We should store the app infos, in a Vector.
-Then we can modify the vector, and make sure it doesn't have any duplicate AppInfos.
+stored the app infos in a hash
 Then, we iterate through the vector, and add a row for each item that is NOT duplicated.